Mattis History, Family Crest & Coats of Arms

 - James Norman "Mad Dog" Mattis (b.
 1950), American former 11th Commander of United States Central Command, 26th United States Secretary of Defense (2017-)

-- Marguerite A. Mattis, American Democrat politician, Erie County Register and Recorder of Deeds; Alternate Delegate to Democratic National Convention from Pennsylvania, 1956, 1960
+- Marguerite A. Mattis, American Democratic Party politician, Erie County Register and Recorder of Deeds; Alternate Delegate to Democratic National Convention from Pennsylvania, 1956, 1960

-- Charles D. Mattis, American Democrat politician, Candidate for U.S. Representative from Illinois 15th District, 1992
+- Charles D. Mattis, American Democratic Party politician, Candidate for U.S. Representative from Illinois 15th District, 1992

 - Mattis Mathiesen (b.
 1924), Norwegian photographer and film director